alexandros-s/presentation-rxjs-marble-testing/src/slides/test-scheduler/testscheduler-helpers-rxjs5.md

-# TestScheduler Helpers (RxJS5)
+# TestScheduler Helpers
+### RxJS5

-The testScheduler object provides helpers for creating cold and hot observables from a marble syntax timeline.
+The **TestScheduler** object provides helpers for creating cold and hot observables from a marble syntax timeline.

 ```js
 const integers$ = testScheduler.createColdObservable(